Identity theft is one of the modern age’s most pervasive and expensive financial problems.

 - Review your financial statements at least once a month.
 You will see fraudulent activity before it can hit your credit report.

 - Review the explanation of benefits statements that you receive from your health insurer to make sure that no one received treatments in your name.

-- If you believe your identity has been compromised, or is at risk of being compromise, you can place a free 90-day fraud alert on your credit report, which will tell potential creditors and lenders to contact you directly and verify your identity before opening any new accounts in your name.
+- If you believe your identity has been compromised or is at risk of being compromised, you can place a free 90-day fraud alert on your credit report.
+This will tell potential creditors and lenders to contact you directly and verify your identity before opening any new accounts in your name.
 Such fraud alerts can be renewed after the 90 days have elapsed, and you may remove it at any time.

 It’s also important to realize that the federal government offers resources for victims of identity theft.
 IdentityTheft.gov provides consumers with personal and interactive recovery plans.
-These plans will walk you through each necessary step, generate the pre-filled letters, affidavits, and forms you will need to send to the various companies and agencies to clear your name, and provide you with advice on what to do if you’re affected by specific breaches of data.
+These plans will walk you through each necessary step.
+It will generate the pre-filled letters, affidavits, and forms you will need to send to the various companies and agencies to clear your name.
+It will also provide you with advice on what to do if you’re affected by specific breaches of data.